How to Season a Carbon Steel Pan: 3 Methods Compared

 Steps:

-3. Dry the pan by heating it up briefly on a burner for about 30 seconds after drying with a towel.
+Dry the pan with a towel, then further dry it by briefly heating it on a stovetop burner for about 30 seconds.

-4. Add approx. ¼ tsp of high smoke point oil to the cooking surface and coat only the inside of the pan if you have a Strata Carbon Clad pan.
-If you have a traditional solid carbon steel pan, you will want to coat the outside of the pan also.
+Add approx. ¼ tsp of high smoke point oil to the cooking surface and coat only the inside of the pan if you have a Strata Carbon Clad pan.
+If you have a traditional solid carbon steel pan, you will want to coat the outside of the pan, too.

-5. Take a clean towel and wipe down the surface again until it looks almost dry (I promise there is still oil on the pan).
+Take a clean towel and wipe down the surface again until it looks almost dry.
+Even if it doesn't quite look it, I promise there is still oil on the pan!

-6. Place the pan upside down in the oven.
+Place the pan in the oven for about 2-3 minutes.

-8. After an hour, turn off the oven and let the pan cool down in oven (15-20 min)
+After an hour, turn off the oven and let the pan cool down in the closed oven for 15-20 minutes.

-9. The pan should now have a bronze tint.
-Minor streaks or oil beads indicate a little bit of excess oil, but as long as it's not tacky, it's good to go.
+The pan should now have a bronze tint.
+Minor streaks or oil beads indicate a little bit of excess oil, but as long as it doesn't feel tacky, it's good to go!

 You now have your first layer of seasoning.
 For best results, repeat for a second coat, or start cooking!
-Something I like to do is used the oven method for a strong first layer, and than combine one of the other quicker methods below to add more layers.
+I like to use the oven method for a strong first layer, and then combine it with one of the quicker method below to add additional layers.

-Tip: When you start to cook for the first time It’s good to use extra oil or butter to help reduce sticking in the beginning.
-You can gradually start using less as your pan gets more seasoned.
-We suggest starting with less sensitive foods like sauteed veggies or fatty steak.
-This is not a requirement, but it helps to strengthen the seasoning.
+Tip: When you first start cooking, we recommend using a little extra oil or butter to help reduce sticking in the beginning.
+You can gradually start using less as your pan becomes more and more seasoned.
+To help strengthen the seasoning, start with less sensitive foods like sautéed veggies or fatty steak.
+This is not a requirement, but it certainly helps build it up!

 2. Stovetop Method